-Meanwhile, Tutu marries on 2 July.
-He and his wife Leah will have four children.
+Meanwhile, Tutu marries Nomalizo Leah Shenxane on 2 July.
+The couple have four children.

 1957 - The deterioration of the education system for blacks caused by the introduction of the Bantu Education Act in 1953 leaves Tutu feeling dissatisfied with the teaching profession.
 He decides to become a priest.
 Speaking later he claims he was not motivated by high ideals.
 "It just occurred to me that, if the Church would have me, the profession of priest could be a good way of serving my people."

 1958 - He resigns from teaching to begin his ordination training at St Peters Theological College in Johannesburg.

 1959 - A radical faction of the ANC splits from the parent body and forms the Pan-Africanist Congress (PAC).
 The PAC advocates direct action against the apartheid regime.

 1960 - During the 1960s, the regime introduces a program of forced relocation.
 Africans, coloureds and Asians are moved from areas designated for whites only to the "homelands" and other declared areas.
 By the 1980s about 3.5 million have been relocated.

 In March 1960 the PAC begins a national campaign against the pass laws.
 Africans are asked to assemble outside police stations without their passes and challenge the police to arrest them.
 The confrontation turns violent on 21 March when police open fire on a peaceful protest at Sharpeville, a black township near Johannesburg.
 Sixty-nine black Africans are killed and 186 wounded.
 Most have been shot in the back.

 When demonstrations continue, the government declares a state of emergency and arrests about 18,000 protesters, including the leaders of the ANC and the PAC.